What makes Fantasy League Auction so special?

-"This will be the eighteenth consecutive season for the Grosvenor Fantasy League.
+"This will be the 22nd consecutive season for the Grosvenor Fantasy League.

 I've had the open top bus on standby every year since 1996 only for that forlorn

 phonecall to be made every April saying they are not needed again - but not to worry

 "Great fun meeting up with the boys for an auction over beers, but paying £9m for Huth was ridiculous!"

 "Our league has been playing for 22 seasons and our auction nights are held in a pub in London.

 In 2003 I moved to New Zealand and have continued to take part in auction night, albeit having

 to get up at 04:30 for the start of the auction in London ...
 Every year the guys arrange